Doctor of Business Administration: Career and Salary Facts

 As a business professor at a college or university, you could teach a number of different core and advanced business classes, such as business administration, accounting, economics, marketing and finance.
 Most professors split their time between teaching and conducting research.
 They also help guide graduate students' research.
 Professors are generally expected to contribute to the overall advancement of their field.
 This may involve writing research papers and publishing them in peer-reviewed journals, presenting papers at conferences, attending professional conventions and recruiting new students to the program.

 What Can I Expect to Earn?

 Salaries for executive and managerial positions are generally very good, although they can vary by level of responsibility, amount of experience and with the organization's size.
-According to the U.S. Bureau of Labor Statistics (BLS), chief executives had median annual wages of $173,320, and general and operations managers had median annual wages of $97,270 in May 2014 (www.bls.gov).
-Individuals working as general and operations managers in the securities, commodity contracts and research and development had the highest wages.
+According to the U.S. Bureau of Labor Statistics (BLS), chief executives earned a median annual salary of $173,320, and general and operations managers had a median annual salary of $97,270 in May 2014 (www.bls.gov).
+Individuals working as general and operations managers in securities, commodity contracts, and research and development had the highest earnings.

 College and university professors are typically paid according to their rank and field.
-For instance, tenure-track faculty members are generally paid on a sliding scale as they advance from instructor to assistant professor, associate professor and finally to tenure professor.
+For instance, tenure-track faculty members are generally paid on a sliding scale as they advance from instructor to assistant professor, associate professor and finally to tenured professor.
 Also, professors in fields with high-paying job alternatives, like business, tend to earn more than professors in other fields.
-In May 2014, the BLS reported that the median annual salaries of all postsecondary business teachers were $73,320.
+In May 2014, the BLS reported that the median annual salary of all postsecondary business teachers was $73,320.
 Some professors may supplement their income by doing consulting work, teaching additional classes, publishing research and writing books.